 Many times, I’ve had people come to me trying to understand why they do what they do, why they spend what they spend and why they are unable to manage their finances the way they want to.
-Now I have always known that as human beings, we are creations of habit with enormous influence from friends and peers.
-Sometimes, when you dig deep, you will realize that what influences our expenditure pattern has little to do with what is obvious.
+Now, I have always known that as human beings, we are creations of habit with enormous influence from friends and peers.
+Sometimes, when you dig deep, you will realize that what influences our expenditure patterns have little to do with what is obvious.
 Understanding why we think and act the way we do is a critical first step to financial wellness.

-There are certain factors that impacts and influences our expenditure pattern and hence our personal finance.
-I will attempt to list some of them
+There are certain factors that impact and influence our expenditure pattern and hence our personal finance.
+I will attempt to list some of them.

 - Choice of residence - Where you live, impacts your income and expenditure.
 If you decide to live in the outskirts of town, rent will obviously be cheaper than if you decide to live within the metropolis.
 Ultimately, it boils down to the quality of residential living that you desire.

-- Quality of Education for your Children – The quality of education you desire for your children will also impact your pocket book.
+- Quality of Education for your Children—The quality of education you desire for your children will also impact your pocketbook.
 Private school education will always be more expensive than public school and even private schools have grades.
 The higher the grade the higher the cost.
-If you are the type that places premium on the quality of education, then you won’t mind paying more to educate your children.
+If you are the type that places a premium on the quality of education, then you won’t mind paying more to educate your children.

 3. Visioning: In my book “Honey, is it in the budget?”
 I mentioned three key points in the journey to financial wellness.
 The last key is the ‘Value of a Common Vision”.
 Your vision plays a key role in influencing your expenditure pattern.
 If you envision yourself in a particular space, chances are that you will gravitate towards actualizing that vision.
 The idea of a dream car, a dream house, a dream job and even a dream vacation brings this more into relevance than we would admit.

 4. Sacrifice: The extent to which we are willing to sacrifice usually impacts our expenditure pattern.
-I know a couple who sold their only house just so that they can send their kids to sturdy abroad.
-All of the kids went to top schools abroad (John Hopkins, Imperial College, etc.) at the cost of the parents selling their house to go live in a rented apartment.
-Some might say this is extreme, but who are you to judge the level of their sacrifice in other to achieve what they priorities?
+I know a couple who sold their only house just so that they can send their kids to study abroad.
+All the kids went to top schools abroad (John Hopkins, Imperial College, etc.) at the cost of the parents selling their house to go live in a rented apartment.
+Some might say this is extreme, but who are you to judge the level of their sacrifice in order to achieve what they prioritise?

 The point is this.
 There is no right or wrong vision or right or wrong sacrifice.
 The choice of lifestyle of people is personal to them as well.
 The guy who sacrificed at great cost to live in a particular area should not be seen as stupid by another person just because he was able to use the same amount of money to buy a property in a “cheaper” part of town.
 What is important to you might not be important to me.
 And because I am willing to pay a premium to have what is important to me doesn’t make me a bad financial manager.
 It is all about perspective.